dansmyers/IntroToCS-Spring-2021/Labs/13-Get_Ye_Flask.md

 Followed by a **lot** of other options that specify stuff about your browser, location, etc.

 - `/search` is the Google endpoint to initiate a search request.
-When you send a request here, Google's back-end infrastructure kicks in to process the search and return the results page.
+When you send a request to that URL endpoint, Google's back-end infrastructure kicks in to process the search and return the results page.

 - `q=` is the search query term.
 In the case, it's actually two words joined together by a `+` symbol.